notquiteamonad/date_time/README.md

 * `subtract_hours()`

 Each takes a single argument of the number to add/subtract.
 These methods all wrap such that the resulting time is a valid time between `00:00:00` and `23:59:59`.

+#### Duration

+A second time type, `Duration` exists for cases where a duration should be stored in hours, minutes and seconds.
+This is similar to the `TimeTuple` type but allows hours to be greater than 24.

 ### Dates